-Unlike my winter guide where we ski, eat lunch on the mountain and then come home for dinner, summer is the time to explore all of the great restaurants and patios!
+Unlike my Park City Winter Guide where we ski, eat lunch on the mountain, and then come home for dinner, summer is the time to explore all of the great restaurants and patios!

-Harvest – This place is off of Main street and in my top 3 for brunch/lunch.
+Harvest – This place is off of Main street and is hands down my favorite place for brunch/lunch.

 Vessel Kitchen – Another favorite for lunch.
 No view but the food is so good.

-five5seeds – Hands down my favorite brunch/lunch.
+five5seeds – One of my favorite spots for breakfast/brunch.
 Not scenic, but the food is SO good.
 I order the PC Superfood Grain Salad every single time.

-Deer Valley Cafe – My 2nd favorite brunch place and is very scenic 🙂 you can sit outside on a pond and they have paddle boarding for the kids (or adults).
+Deer Valley Cafe – This is a great brunch place and is very scenic 🙂 you can sit outside on a pond and they have paddle boarding for the kids (or adults).
 They also have grab and go options!

-Hearth & Hill – A new place we tried a couple years ago that has become a fast favorite.
+Hearth & Hill – A newer place we tried a couple years ago that has become a fast favorite.

 Silver Star (lunch or dinner) – We go for dinner on Friday or Saturday nights.
-Kid friendly but we usually make this a date night because they have live music and we take our time eating, sit outside and watch the sunset over the mountains.
+Kid friendly but we usually make this a date night because they have live music and we take our time eating, sitting outside and watching the sunset over the mountains.